 It was a lot easier than I thought it would be initially.
 I was also surprised that you really could use any bean variety of your choice.
 As long as you used the timing and liquid requirements in the recipe card below it would come out great every time.
 Give it a whirl yourself!

-How to Make Instant Pot Chili with Dry Beans
+Chili Mac with Dry Beans

 Yes, always.
 Especially if you are using dried beans you need to rinse well to remove the debris and possible small rocks that may have been missed in the processing.
 For canned it is not necessary unless you want to avoid discoloring your dish with the liquid in the can.